Building Small, Building Better

 The world is shrinking.
 How can architects communicate that the American dream of owning a big house should change?
 We should start by advocating for multifamily living and by urging each generation to share their homes with those preceding theirs.
 Living smaller doesn’t mean that our great country has lost its capacity to provide opportunities to its citizens.
 To the contrary, smaller homes means more home ownership and more money left over to invest in our free market economy!

-There simply isn’t land left for affordable single-family home construction anywhere near city centers.
+Land is simply not available for affordable single-family home construction anywhere near city centers.
 And NO single family home built today is truly sustainable.
 Unfortunately, existing zoning rules encourage the construction of large single family homes at the expense of other more modest types of construction.
 Building fewer homes on larger lots drives up the price of both land and homes, increasing gentrification.

 Zoning regulations must change.
 One solution may be the use of form-based rules that use physical form rather than separation of uses as their organizing principle.
 In principle this allows more flexibility for what can be built on a property.
 Form-based codes are certainly not the only way to go.
 Yet our belief is that architects should always rethink default approaches – or at least consider doing so – as we are considering the future.